derb12/pybaselines/docs/algorithms/polynomial.rst

 The algorithms in pybaselines that use thresholding are :meth:`~.Baseline.modpoly`, :meth:`~.Baseline.imodpoly`, and :meth:`~.Baseline.loess` (if ``use_threshold`` is True).

-Penalyzing Outliers
+Penalizing Outliers
 ~~~~~~~~~~~~~~~~~~~

-The algorithms in pybaselines that penalyze outliers are
+The algorithms in pybaselines that penalize outliers are
 :meth:`~.Baseline.penalized_poly`, which incorporate the penalty directly into the
 minimized cost function, and :meth:`~.Baseline.loess` (if ``use_threshold`` is False),
 which incorporates penalties by applying lower weights to outliers.
 Refer